Navid200/xDrip/docs/G6-Recommended-Settings.md

 * Also disable Bluetooth battery optimization as explained [here](./BluetoothBatteryOpt.md).

-* For Android 11 or newer, enable background location access as explained in "[Basics](./Dexcom-Basics.md#location-and-bluetooth)".
+* For Android 11 or newer, enable background location access as explained [here](./Location.md).

 * Restart the phone.